lab1092/blender-manual_ja/manual/basics/quick_render.rst

    Header of the Info Window

-To start a *Full render* using :guilabel:`Blender Internal` you can use any of the following
+To start a *Full render* using *Blender Internal* you can use any of the following
 options:

 - Press :kbd:`F12`
-- Go to :menuselection:`Properties Window --> Render context --> Render panel` and press the :guilabel:`Image` button
+- Go to :menuselection:`Properties Window --> Render context --> Render panel` and press the *Image* button
-- Go to :menuselection:`Render --> Render Image` from the header of the :guilabel:`Info Window` (see: *Header of the Info Window*)
+- Go to :menuselection:`Render --> Render Image` from the header of the *Info Window* (see: *Header of the Info Window*)
-- Using Blender Search: press :kbd:`Space`, type Render and click on :guilabel:`Render`.
+- Using Blender Search: press :kbd:`Space`, type Render and click on *Render*.

 To abort or quit the render, press :kbd:`Esc`.